-9. She Is a New Baking Sensation With Her New Cake Mixes
+9. She Is a Baking Sensation With Her Own Cake Mixes

-Dolly teamed up earlier this year with Duncan Hines with her own Southern Style cake mixes and frostings.
+Dolly teamed up last year with Duncan Hines to create her own Southern Style cake mixes and frostings.
 The instant cake mix company is selling the two unique cake mixes and buttercream frosting exclusively on shop.duncanhines.com while supplies last.